-June Canedo de Souza works with painting, sculpture, and performance.
+June Canedo de Souza is a painter.
+She works with sculpture and performance when necessary.
 She received an MFA from The Milton Avery School of the Arts at Bard College and is an alumni of the Skowhegan School of Painting and Sculpture.
-Recent projects and exhibitions include The Geffen at MOCA, Los Angeles, On View at The Kitchen, New York, and MIMO Gallery, New York.
-Her books have been acquired by The Museum of Modern Art, New York University, Harvard University, the Getty Institute, and more.
-In 2022 she was a finalist for the Foundwork Artist Prize.
-She is currently a 2024-25 session artist at Recess, New York, and a 2024-26 Hamiltonian Fellow, Washington D.C.
+Recent projects and exhibitions include Nicodim Gallery, Los Angeles, Salon ACME, CDMX, On View at The Kitchen, New York, and MIMO, New York.
+She is currently a 2025 MacDowell Fellow, a 2025-26 A.I.R.
+Fellow at A.I.R.
+Gallery, New York, a 2024-25 session artist at Recess, New York, a 2025 Kahn Mason SIP Fellow at the EFA Robert Blackburn Printmaking Workshop, New York, and a 2024-26 Hamiltonian Fellow, Washington D.C.

 Press: